|Robert Race has been a full-time toymaker for over thirty years.Starting

 his own work and a collection of moving toys from around the world as a

 resource for education.
-He regularly offers short courses in making automata and moving toys at West Dean College.
+He has until recently offered short courses in making automata and moving toys at West Dean College

 He has written two books: Making Simple Automata, 2014, and Making Moving Toys and Automata, 2018, both published by The Crowood Press